Galleta20102/Mambaforer-GLT/README.md

 > ```
 > Then remove the failded environment by `conda remove --name MambaformerGLT --all`, and [create environment](#conda-environment) again.

-- Then install PyTorch/CUDA dependent packages (depends on your CUDA) :
+- Install PyTorch/CUDA dependent packages (depends on your CUDA) :
     ```
     pip install torch==2.1.1 torchvision==0.16.1 torchaudio==2.1.1 --index-url https://download.pytorch.org/whl/cu118
     pip install mamba-ssm==1.2.0
     ```
-    Please make sure you have up-to-date NVIDIA drivers supporting CUDA 11.3 at least.<br>
+    Please make sure you have up-to-date NVIDIA drivers supporting CUDA 11.3 at least.<br><br>
 - Don't forget to deactivate the virtual environment after you perform all experiments :
     ```
     deactivate